information

 Local neighborhood leader Jane Baker envisioned using this previously-overgrown vacant lot as a teaching tool for students in local schools.
 This living lab would allow students to learn how plants and animals live together in a natural habitat in an urban setting.
 The park's location adjacent to Midland Library is complementary to this vision of an instrument for education.
 The site has many trees, thus offers potential for increased habitat enhancement.

-Elements in the preferred design:
+Elements in the preferred design with additions in the current design:

 • Playground with natural play features